 Everyone does it at some stage in life.
 Others do it more often.
-What is it?
-It is "emotional eating".

-There are many triggers for emotional eating and sometimes you may not even realise why it’s happened.
+Sometimes you may not even realise that emotions trigger eating.
 Without a second thought, you reach into the fridge or pantry or stop by the drive-thru to buy something nice on the way home from work.

-Emotional eating means that you’re probably not tummy hungry at all, but food seems to ‘fix you’.
+Emotional eating means that you’re probably not tummy hungry at all but food seems to ‘fix you’.
 That ‘fix’ is not long lasting and it can turn to bite you back with added feelings of disappointment, failure and guilt.

 To help the new fix work, it’s best to:

-Ideas to get you started
+Ideas to get you started:

 Remember, this is just a starting list to get you thinking.
 Write in your own ideas ready for the next time you find your emotions are tricking you to eat.

 A psychologist will help you tackle the emotional eating with advanced techniques and skills.
-If simple distraction isn’t helping, then ask for help from the experts.
+If simple distraction isn’t helping, ask for help from the experts.